1551-1581 W 7th Ave rezoning application

 Is ok to build a tower that will shadow the park area?
 Weren't towers supposed to avoid shading park areas?

-Lia asked about 2 months ago
+Lia asked 8 months ago

 The proposed tower’s upper floors have been sculpted to reduce shadowing on the nearby 6th and Fir Park (Burrard Slopes Park).
 Shadow diagrams provided by the applicant indicate that on the spring and fall equinoxes, shadows from the building only skirt the southern edges of the park, between 10am-11:30am.
 Diagrams demonstrating this have been provided in the application booklet, and in a standalone document, which are both linked under “Application documents” on the ShapeYourCity project webpage.